sohaibtariq/openshift-blog-post/openshift-blog.md

 This manual and mundane task can actually be fully automated by integrating documentation and SDK generation directly into existing CI/CD pipelines.

 APIMatic is a developer experience platform that focuses on automating the API Consumption phase of your API lifecycle.
-The on-premises code generation solution can be directly deployed in your Openshift cluster, however, there is also a fully managed and hosted option that you can try for free at [https://www.apimatic.io](https://apimatic.io).
+The on-premises code generation solution can be directly deployed in your OpenShift cluster, however, there is also a fully managed and hosted option that you can try for free at [https://www.apimatic.io](https://apimatic.io).

 This tutorial will guide you to:

-1. Setup the [APIMatic CodeGen Operator](https://catalog.redhat.com/software/container-stacks/detail/61e57733e8757d324ee86de1) in your Openshift Cluster
+1. Setup the [APIMatic CodeGen Operator](https://catalog.redhat.com/software/container-stacks/detail/61e57733e8757d324ee86de1) in your OpenShift Cluster
 2. Auto-generate SDKs and an API Portal for a sample REST API application
 3. Deploy the Generated API Portal in the OpenShift cluster
 4. Setup CI/CD using Tekton and GitHub Actions to automate updates to the API Portal